By Boyd Wason 17 Dec, 2019

 1. Insight: Relevant data about your digital customers

 Check your current digital marketing platform reporting - is it giving you the right information to support business decisions?
 How are customers interacting with you?
 Where are they dropping off?
-Do you have accurate benchmarks to measure this against or are you reacting to surveys of one?
+Do you have accurate benchmarks to measure this against?

 2. Visibility: SEO performance

 If Google can’t find you, no-one can.
-There is no excuse for a poorly optimised web presence today – and Google’s new algorithms (see Hummingbird article) mean that it is an ongoing job.
-If you’re in a highly competitive product/service category (one would ask, who isn’t?) then your number one advertising (or cost of sales) investment must be Google Adwords, which goes hand-in-hand with a good content creation and disbursement programme (see below).
+There is no excuse for poorly optimised web presence today – and Google’s new algorithms mean that it is an ongoing job.
+If you’re in a highly competitive product/service category (one would ask, who isn’t?) then your number one advertising investment must be Google Adwords, which goes hand-in-hand with a good content creation strategy.

 3. Mobile usability: Optimal cross-device user experiences